mcabrera108/figure-chan-frontend/README.md

 Frontend for Figure-Chan Website

 **Welcome to Figure-Chan!
-A portfolio project created for the purpose of improving upon the concepts of figure collecting websites, utilizing modern web development tools and frameworks.
-Furthermore, this project seeks to enhance the user experience by simplifying a variety of UI design choices that MFC has yet to address in their platform.**
+A portfolio project created for the purpose of improving on the concepts of figure collection websites.
+This application aims to give users a modern experience for collecting,selling,discussing anime figures.**

 ![alt text](https://i.imgur.com/56iCTrO.png)